-- i) Interest or principal of Bonds without payment are overdue for at least 90 days. - Borrower has indication of impairment such as overdue receivables, doubtful debts, financial crisis, contract condition change due to financial crisis and bankruptcy or reorganization.
+- i) Interest or principal of bonds without payment are overdue for at least 90 days. - ii) Borrower has indication of impairment such as overdue receivables, doubtful debts, financial crisis, contract condition change due to financial crisis and bankruptcy or reorganization.

-The above definition of default is applicable to financial assets that are held by the Bank and is in line with the definition of internal-management intention.
+The above definition of default is applicable to financial assets that are held by the Company, and is into line with the definition of internal-management intention.
 Therefore, it is applied to related impairment evaluation models.